EarthObservationSimulator/orbitpy/docs/module_mission.rst

 Examples
 ^^^^^^^^^

-1. Example with a single spacecraft, and only propagation.
+1. Example with a single spacecraft.
+Only propagation and eclipses are found.
 Note that a random identifier is assigned to the spacecraft.

    .. code-block:: bash